-In this work, we investigate the main features of the three-body problem, going from classical mechanics to general relativity (GR).
-We start with the study of the behavior of three point-like bodies according to the classical Newton's laws.
-By using a Lagrangian numerical model, we initially consider a geometrical distribution, known as the \textit{the Burrau problem} \cite{Lousto2008foundations}.
+In this work, we investigate the main features of the three-body problem, going from classical mechanics to GR.
+We start with the study of the behavior of three point-like bodies according to classical Newton's laws.
+By using a Lagrangian numerical model, we initially consider a geometrical distribution, known as the \textit{Burrau problem} \cite{Lousto2008foundations}.
 Subsequently, we study the same problem by varying the global momentum and the masses, to build a carpet for the study of the analogous dynamics in the case of highly-massive objects.
 In the second part, we perform direct numerical simulations of GR, by using as initial data the conditions coming from the Newtonian case.
 We finally inspect the waveform of the gravitational radiation emitted from the system, comparing it with a two-body inspiral.
-These studies might be useful for the description and the understanding of gravitational signals \cite{danzmann1996lisa, armano2009lisa, baker2021high}.
+These studies might be useful for the description and understanding of gravitational signals \cite{danzmann1996lisa, armano2009lisa, baker2021high}.

 The paper is organized as follows.
-In Section \ref{sec:newtn}, we summarize the classical results of the chaotic motion of the three-body problem, by solving numerically the equation of motion and by introducing measurements of strong body interactions.
-In Section \ref{sec:gr}, we tackle the problem from the point of view of general relativity, by introducing a 3+1 formalism to integrate the Einstein field equations, presenting the Spectral-FIltered Numerical Gravity codE (\texttt{SFINGE}).
-Simulations of multi-black hole dynamics are presented in Section \ref{sec:inspir}, comparing the outcome of two black hole (2-BHs for brevity) inspiraling with the three-black hole dynamics initiated via the Newtonian code.
+In Section \ref{sec:newtn}, we summarize the classical results of the chaotic motion of the three-body problem, by solving numerically the equation of motion and by introducing measurements of extreme body interactions.
+In Section \ref{sec:gr}, we tackle the problem from the point of view of general relativity, by introducing a $3+1$ formalism to integrate the Einstein field equations, presenting the Spectral-FIltered Numerical Gravity codE (\texttt{SFINGE}).
+Simulations of multi-black hole dynamics are presented in Section \ref{sec:inspir}, comparing the outcome of two-black-hole (2-BHs for brevity) inspiralling with the three-black hole dynamics initiated via the Newtonian code.
 Here we highlight the main differences via different spectral analyses of the produced signal, away from the sources.
 Finally, conclusions are discussed in Section \ref{sec:concl}.